London | GLOBAL

 capitArtX-Media Lab

-2025 spring term capiArtX presents a pilot x-media lab in collaboration with Istanbul Istinye University. capitArtX media lab provides a collaborative space for the global x-media art scene, while also connecting with local initiatives.
+capitArtX media lab provides a collaborative space for the global x-media and digital art scene, while also connecting with local initiatives.
 This lab aspires to be a platform for critical thinking and inclusivity of diverse thoughts and practices in techno-capitalism.
+In 2025, capitArtX media lab focuses on the subject of Artificial Images while curating within the larger scope of digital arts.

 Publications